Techtonica/curriculum/node/node-lab-exercise-part-2.md

 - Based on what you were able to accomplish in the lab exercise, what else do you think will be possible to do with Node in terms of getting a website onto the "real" Internet?

 ### Extensions
-- What deliverables can students work on once they have fulfilled the basic requirements for this lab exercise?
-- What do these deliverables add to their understanding of the topic?
-- Extensions are designed for students who are moving through the material faster than their classmates.
-They should reinforce or build on the concepts from this lab exercise.
-Students should not work ahead in the curriculum by starting on the next lab exercise.
+- Write down in your journal the steps you took to create your first web app using Node.js.
+Use your own words and voice instead of copying the prompts from the lab exercise.